5.2 Oral Care, Perineal Care, and Catheter Care

 Oral Care, Perineal Care, and Catheter Care

-Oral care should be offered at routine times and whenever the mouth is dry, food remains after meals, dentures need cleaning, or the resident has bad taste or odor.
-A resident who is NPO still needs oral care unless the nurse gives different instructions.
-NPO means nothing by mouth for eating or drinking; it does not mean ignore the mouth.
-Dry mouth can crack, bleed, collect bacteria, and make the resident less comfortable.
+Oral care is offered at routine times and whenever the mouth is dry, food remains after meals, dentures need cleaning, or there is bad taste or odor.
+A resident who is NPO (nothing by mouth) still needs oral care unless the nurse directs otherwise; NPO means no eating or drinking, not ignoring the mouth.
+Dry mucous membranes crack, bleed, collect bacteria, and reduce comfort.

 Structured Aid: Clean Care Rules for Sensitive Areas

-• Before care: verify the resident, explain the task, provide privacy, gather supplies, raise the bed if needed, and apply gloves when contact with body fluids is likely.
+• Before care: verify the resident, explain the task, provide privacy, gather supplies, raise the bed, and apply gloves when contact with body fluids is likely.

-• During care: work from cleaner areas toward dirtier areas, use a clean part of the washcloth for each stroke when needed, avoid tugging tubes, and keep the resident covered.
+• During care: work from cleaner toward dirtier areas, use a fresh part of the washcloth for each stroke, avoid tugging tubes, and keep the resident draped.

-• After care: remove gloves correctly, perform hand hygiene, place supplies away, position the resident safely, document according to facility policy, and report abnormal findings.
+• After care: remove gloves correctly, perform hand hygiene, store supplies, position the resident safely, document per facility policy, and report abnormal findings.

-For teeth, brush gently along gums, teeth, and tongue if tolerated.
-If the resident can brush independently, set up the toothbrush, toothpaste, basin, towel, and water if allowed.
-For unconscious or high aspiration-risk residents, follow nurse instructions carefully, turn the head to the side if directed, use only small amounts of fluid, and never pour water into the mouth.
-Suction may be used only if you are trained and assigned under facility policy.
+For natural teeth, brush gently along the gums, teeth, and tongue if tolerated.
+If the resident can brush, set up the toothbrush, paste, basin, towel, and water.
+For an unconscious or high-aspiration-risk resident, turn the head to the side if directed, use only small amounts of fluid on swabs, and never pour water into the mouth.
+Suction is used only if you are trained and assigned.

 Dentures need careful handling.
-Line the sink with a towel or fill it partly with water so dentures are less likely to break if dropped.
-Brush dentures with approved cleaner, rinse as directed, and store them in a labeled denture cup when not in use.
-Do not wrap dentures in tissue or place them on a meal tray because they can be thrown away.
-Check the mouth for sores, redness, pressure spots, bleeding gums, loose teeth, pain, or white patches and report concerns.
+Line the sink with a towel or partly fill it with water so dentures are less likely to break if dropped.
+Brush with approved cleaner, rinse, and store in a labeled, water-filled denture cup when not worn.
+Do not wrap dentures in tissue or leave them on a meal tray, because they get thrown away.
+Inspect the mouth for sores, redness, bleeding gums, loose teeth, pain, or white patches, and report concerns.

-Do not disconnect the tubing from the bag, open a closed system unnecessarily, irrigate the catheter, remove the catheter, or push it back in if it comes out.
-Report pain, burning, feverish behavior, new confusion, blood, cloudy urine, foul odor, leaking, no urine in the tubing, tubing pulled tight, or a bag that fills rapidly or not at all.
-Catheter care is a place where small details prevent infection and injury.
+Do not disconnect the tubing from the bag, open the closed system, irrigate the catheter, remove it, or push it back in if it slips out.
+Report pain, burning, fever-related behavior, new confusion, blood, cloudy urine, sediment, foul odor, leaking around the catheter, no urine in the tubing, tubing pulled tight, or a bag that fills too fast or not at all.
+With catheters, small details prevent both infection and injury, and that is exactly what the skills evaluator is watching for.

 Test Your Knowledge